 As for the rest of the hotel, the lagoon-style feels more like a public pool rather than a luxury hotel pool, but it is large, and there’s another pool for serious lappers.
 The east side of the hotel borders a large construction site, which will be a W Hotel by Marriot Bonvoy and means that there is noise during the day and night.
 There are also a lot of birds in the hotel.
 Noisy parakeets frequent and roost on the balconies, resulting in a great deal of bird poop.

 There are positives to this hotel.
-This InterContinental has been known to provide free club lounge access during June and July to Spire Ambassador IHG loyalty club members and elite members also get a bottle of wine and two amenity plates of food to welcome them.
+This InterContinental has been known to provide free club lounge access during June and July to Spire Ambassador IHG loyalty club members.
+Elite members also get a bottle of wine and two amenity plates of food to welcome them.

 They also offer some nice restaurants and a Starbucks, and the hotel is conveniently located by the beach.
 While we cannot wholeheartedly currently recommend this hotel, the quality is taken into account of in the price.
 This InterContinental is usually much cheaper than the surrounding hotels.
 It is better than the Crowne Plaza but worse than the Hyatt reviewed above.
 Another option is the Sheraton, which is a good property in a bad location.
 The best Marriott Bonvoy property in Muscat will soon be the W Hotel next door to this InterContinental when it has been completed.